-Also, gas retailers and wholesalers must have documentation to demonstrate that their obligations under regulation 16 and 18 are met (ie that the gas they supplied was odorised with a suitable odorant).
+Also, gas retailers and wholesalers must have documentation to demonstrate that their obligations under regulation 16 and 18 are met (ie that any gas they supplied was odorised with a suitable odorant).

 Pressure (SM Regulations 42)

 SM Regulation 42 provides that every gas wholesaler and retailer is responsible for ensuring that the gas it supplies at a consumer’s point of supply is at a pressure that ensures its safe use.
 Such a wholesaler or retailer will rely on parties in the physical supply chain, in particular NOs and GMSOs, to have pressure management arrangements in place.